 - 1. An official review of the current fire safety plan - 2.
-A comprehensive inspection of the facilities (only the one to be used by MIEEK) - 3.
-Verification that all necessary fire safety requirements are met
+A comprehensive inspection of the facilities (at least the one to be used by MIEEK) - 3.
+Verification that all necessary fire safety requirements are met egar/// enga.

 This review will ensure compliance with official fire safety standards and regulations, leading to the issuance of the fire safety certificate to be submitted to CYQAA.